HOW

 FINDINGS

-Knowledge of academic essay writing should be passed on through a philosophical understanding.
-‘Induction’ is recognised as such.
+is recognised as such.
 Induction will be used to plan and write the essay.
-Induction will be used since it allows an argument to be formed.
+Induction will be used since it allows

 For further assistance, to make an essay easy to read it should follow a written structure.
-A written structure provides a universally understandable ‘back-bone’ to the essay.
-A structure provides a written template and looks at various perspectives.
-The main point should be each of these structures below, add to the written perspective sought by lecturers.
+A written structure provides

 Examples of an Essay Structure.